Kajol filmography

-Kajol played opposite Khan in Karan Johar's ensemble melodrama Kabhi Khushi Kabhie Gham...
-(2001), which became the highest-grossing Bollywood film in overseas to that point.
-After a five-year absence from film, Kajol played a blind Kashmiri girl in the romantic thriller Fanaa (2006).
+Kajol played opposite Khan in Karan Johar's ensemble melodrama Kabhi Khushi Kabhie Gham (2001), which became the highest-grossing Bollywood film in overseas to that point.
+After a five-year absence from film, Kajol played a blind Kashmiri girl in the romantic thriller Fanaa (2006) opposite Aamir Khan.
 The film, which was based on terrorism, was a commercial success.
 Two years later, she featured as a talent judge for the television dance and singing reality show Rock-N-Roll Family.
 Later that year, she was paired with her husband Ajay Devgn in the romantic comedy U Me Aur Hum (2008).
 In the film, Kajol played an Alzheimer's patient.
 In 2010, she reunited with Khan and Johar in the drama My Name Is Khan, in which she played an Indian-American Hindu married to a Muslim man.
 For the film, she won the Filmfare Award for Best Actress for a record tying fifth time.
 Her next appearance of the year was in the family drama We Are Family, an adaption of the 1998 Hollywood film Stepmom.

 In 2015, after five years, she made her comeback with Rohit Shetty's Dilwale, one of the highest-grossing Bollywood films of all time.
 In 2017, she was seen in Soundarya Rajnikanth's film Velaiilla Pattadhari 2, which was a profitable venture.
-She played a single mother who gives up her career as an aspiring singer in Pradeep Sarkar's family drama, Helicopter Eela, which didn't do well.
+She played a single mother who gives up her career as an aspiring singer in Pradeep Sarkar's family drama, Helicopter Eela, which did not do well.
 After an absence in 2019, she starred in Tanhaji (2020), which was a major critical and commercial success.
-In 2021, she was praised for her portrayal of a woman with a traumatic childhood in the Netflix family drama Tribhanga.
+In 2021, she played a woman with a traumatic childhood in the Netflix family drama Tribhanga.